List of beaches in Chicago: Rainbow Beach

 Rainbow Beach is officially located at 3111 E. 77th St., is a beach in the Chicago Park District's Rainbow Beach & Park that stretches from 75th Street to 78th Street on the Lake Michigan shoreline.
 Rainbow Beach was named such in 1918.

 Starting with the 1919 Race Riot, Chicago had a history of race related disturbances in the 20th century related to use of public resources, such as parks and beaches.
 Rainbow Beach was an area of controversy for black and white youth.
 Black families that were economically dependent on the nearby South Chicago steel mills had avoided the public hostility of the lifeguards and white bathers.
 Demographic shifts and racial climate change of the 1960s led to a July 7 and 8, 1961 “freedom wade-in” at Rainbow Beach staged by an interracial coalition of demonstrators, including members of the NAACP Youth Council.

-Calumet Park Beaches
+Calumet Park

 The park district's Calumet Park, which is not to be confused with the nearby city of Calumet Park, IL, has a mile of lakefront and contains three beaches located at the 9600, 9800 and 9900 South blocks along Lake Michigan (what would be 96th, 98th and 99th streets).
 The main beach has a Beach House with a concessions stand.
 The park is in the East Side neighborhood.
 Forming part of Chicago's city limit, the park reaches to the border between Illinois and Indiana.